-We will ask you to provide an independent audit report.
+We will ask you to provide an independent audit report on completion of your project.
 An audit report will verify that you spent the grant in accordance with the grant agreement.
 The audit report requires you to prepare a statement of grant income and expenditure.
 The report template is attached to the sample grant agreement.

-10.12.
-Compliance visits
+12.8 Compliance visits